 The COVID-19 pandemic has been an extremely difficult and trying time for those across the world.
 Quarantines and shutdowns have taken place across the globe in an attempt to thwart further spread of this virus.
 Luckily, the CDC and state governmental agencies are beginning to lessen those restrictions, and workers throughout the country are returning to the office for the first time in over a year.
 A professor from Stanford has stated that “almost twice as many employees are working from home as at work.”
 So, for those who are returning to their brick-and-mortar office, the incentive must be clear, and the worker must feel safe and protected when returning.
 Therefore, what can employers do in order to assure their returning employees that their physical space is safe and conducive to productivity after the pandemic?
-Here are a few ways to renovate and remodel your business to cater to those employees returning and your customer base:
+Here are a few tips from JMA Painters, your local commercial painting contractors to renovate and remodel your business to cater to those employees returning and your customer base:

 Upgrading Your HVAC System

 Your heating, ventilation, and air conditioning (HVAC) system is vital to your business’ operations.
 Especially after the pandemic, business owners should put even more focus into making sure the air quality in their space is of the highest quality.
 Upgrading your HVAC system may seem like an expensive renovation, but ensuring that your employees and customers are taking in air that has been filtered and clean will never be more important than now.
 Installing extra filtration, adding air flow vents, and even something as simple as opening windows around your office and/or adding fans for more airflow, can all increase the air quality in your business, making it more readily available and a safer option for employees to return.